LottieFiles/lottie-docs/docs/rendering.md

 All shapes have the `d` attribute that if has the value `3` the path should be reversed.

-### Pseudocode
+### Code

-The pseudocode takes some shortcuts for readablility:

-All animated properties are shown as static, of course you'd need to get the correct values to render shapes at a given frame.
+The code examples take some shortcuts for readablility: all animated properties are shown as static, of course you'd need to get the correct values to render shapes at a given frame.

-It uses some utility types like `Bezier`, `lerp`, etc. They should be fairly self-explanatory.

 When adding points to a bezier, there are calls to `bezier.add_vertex()`.
 Assume the in/out tangents are `[0, 0]` if not specified.